 The Capital Securities evidence a beneficial interest in the Trust, and the Trust exists for the sole purpose of issuing the Capital Securities and the Common Securities and investing the proceeds thereof in Junior Subordinated Debentures.
-A principal difference between the rights of a holder of a Capital
+A principal difference between the rights of a holder of a Capital Securities and a holder of a Junior Subordinated Debentures is that a holder of a Junior Subordinated

-Securities and a holder of a Junior Subordinated Debentures is that a holder of a Junior Subordinated Debentures is entitled to receive from the Company the principal amount of and interest accrued on Junior Subordinated Debentures held, while a holder of Capital Securities is entitled to receive Distributions from the Trust (or from the Company under the Guarantee) if and to the extent the Trust has funds available for the payment of such Distributions.
+Debentures is entitled to receive from the Company the principal amount of and interest accrued on Junior Subordinated Debentures held, while a holder of Capital Securities is entitled to receive Distributions from the Trust (or from the Company under the Guarantee) if and to the extent the Trust has funds available for the payment of such Distributions.

-RIGHTS UPON TERMINATION
+RIGHTS UPON DISSOLUTION

-Upon any voluntary or involuntary termination, winding-up or liquidation of the Trust involving the liquidation of the Junior Subordinated Debentures, the holders of the Capital Securities will be entitled to receive, out of assets held by the Trust, the liquidation distribution in cash.
-See "Description of Capital Securities--Liquidation Distribution Upon Dissolution."
+Upon any voluntary or involuntary dissolution, winding-up or liquidation of the Trust involving the liquidation of the Junior Subordinated Debentures, and after satisfaction of creditors of the Trust, if any, as required by applicable law, the holders of the Capital Securities will be entitled to receive, out of assets held by the Trust, the liquidation distribution in cash.
+See "Description of Capital Securities-- Liquidation Distribution Upon Dissolution."
 Upon any voluntary or involuntary liquidation or bankruptcy of the Company, the Property Trustee, as holder of the Junior Subordinated Debentures, would be a subordinated creditor of the Company, subordinated in right of payment to all Senior Indebtedness, but entitled to receive payment in full of principal and interest before any stockholders of the Company receive payments or distributions.
-Since the Company is the guarantor under the Guarantee and has agreed to pay for all costs, expenses and liabilities of the Trust (other than the Trust's obligations to the holders of the Capital Securities), the positions of a holder of Capital Securities and a holder of the Junior Subordinated Debentures relative to other creditors and to stockholders of the Company in the event of liquidation or bankruptcy of the Company would be substantially the same.
+Since the Company is the quarantor under the Guarantee and has agreed to pay for all costs, expenses and liabilities of the Trust (other than the Trust's obligations to the holders of the Capital Securities), the positions of a holder of Capital Securities and a holder of the Junior Subordinated Debentures relative to other creditors and to stockholders of the Company in the event of liquidation or bankruptcy of the Company would be substantially the same.